QqDing/QqDing.github.io/README.md

-# Homepage of Jingwei Liang
+# Homepage of Qiaoqiao Ding